 Join us for all or part of this special day on September 8th, 2019 and find inspiration for the start of the 2019 – 2020 academic year!
 There will be a catered lunch, and guest speakers will offer insightful workshops.
 RSVP is required.
 Register here!
 Presentations: 10:15am: Introduction Catered Lunch Break

 Are you having difficulty paying attention?
 Dr. Jay Sirikietsoong, a Clinical Neuropsychologist, will be presenting on “Managing Attention Deficits through Music.”
 Her talk will help you to understand the neuroscience (brain anatomy) behind attention deficit, types of attention, as well as how music plays a role to enhance your attention and lifestyle.
 This event is FREE.

-Join us for this important workshop with Dr. Alexander Green who will discuss strategies to use at home to prevent injury for musicians, including the most common causes of neck and upper back pain.
+In this workshop, Dr. Green will discuss the most common causes of injuries in Cellists, as well as demonstrate rehabilitative and prevention strategies to combat these issues.
 Dr. Alex Green is a graduate of Logan University and holds a doctorate in chiropractic.
 He is a native of Northern Virginia.Dr.
 Green applies the science of movement

 Join us for a workshop on performance anxiety for musicians with Dr. Sirikietsoong.
 Performance anxiety (or “stage fright”) is a problem that has long hindered some musicians.
 Dr. Sirikietsoong, a Clinical Neuropsychologist, will talk about the brain-body relationship of anxiety and a way to train your brain to create a new pattern in order to better manage